burnhc/project-covid/README.md

 # project-covid
-U.S. coronavirus data visualization project using R Shiny.
+U.S. coronavirus data visualization project created in a team of five students using R Shiny.